devfelipearaujo/HuddleLandingPage/README.md

 - Since i used just HTML & CSS here, i'll do a **deep** dive in JS, to learn more about the leanguage and implement in my projects.

 ## Updates:
-13/07 : Curved sections now swich to mobile version image with the JS code that i've implemeted.
+13/07 : Curved sections now switch to mobile version image with the JS code that i've implemented.

 <div align ="center">